What is Medical Billing and Coding?

 The medical biller is not a medical coder, and a medical coder is not a medical

-biller, nevertheless, the two disciplines are so closely related that medical billers and coders must work hand
+biller, nevertheless, the two disciplines are so closely intertwined that medical billers and coders work

 A medical biller's and a medical coder's work revolve around medical and healthcare provided, doctors,